 Every month of the year, certain items are discounted due to overstock, holiday sales, or transitions from one season to the next.
-Here are the shopping highlights for Septamber in Hawai’i stores.
+Here are the shopping highlights for September in Hawai’i stores.
 Of course, we think the best way to save money is not to spend it!
 But, when you need or want to, plan your spending to take advantage of the times of the year when what you buy is at the lowest possible price.

 Special events with shopping discounts and deals include Labor Day (always the first Monday in September).
 Expect sales throughout the weekend.